 In the run up to the 2019 Lok Sabha elections, in April this year, the Infosys cofounder Narayana Murthy delivered the convocation address to the students of Indian Institute of Management, Kolkata.
 Without naming any political party, Murthy said that no country could make economic progress without “freedom of faith” and “freedom from fear.”
 Many interpreted his remark as a dig against the BJP government.
-In May, according to a Press Trust of India story, the Infosys Foundation, an NGO run by Infosys, found its registration cancelled by the home ministry.
+In May, according to a Press Trust of India story, the Infosys Foundation—an NGO run by Infosys—found its registration cancelled by the home ministry.
 The NGO put out a statement claiming that it had voluntarily applied for deregistration in June 2016.
 The PTI, however, has stood by its story and has not issued a correction.

 The chairperson of Biocon, a biopharmaceutical company, Kiran Mazumdar Shaw, also found recently that her views were not taken lightly by the government.
 When the owner of Café Coffee Day, VG Siddartha, was found dead earlier this year, many people speculated that he might have taken his own life following harassment from tax authorities.
 Shaw, who was once a bitter critic of the United Progressive Alliance government’s pro-poor policies, also expressed concern about incidents of “tax terrorism.”
 In August, Shaw told The Telegraph, a government official called her about her remarks, warning her not to make “such statements.”